gwastro/pycbc/docs/tmpltbank.rst

 Command line options: lalapps_cbc_sbank
 -----------------------------------------------

-The command line options read as follows

-.. command-output:: lalapps_cbc_sbank --help
+The program lalapps_cbc_sbank is part of lalsuite and documentation and command line options are described in the documentation at http://software.ligo.org/docs/lalsuite/lalapps/lalapps__cbc__sbank_8py_source.html

-Some notes on these options:
+Some notes on the command line options:

 * Using the `--iterative-match-df-max 8` option will greatly speed up the code by generating waveforms with a large frequency step and then iteratively lowering it until the calculated matches converge.
 * Using the `--cache-waveforms` option will greatly speed up the code by avoiding generating a waveform more than once.
 With this enabled memory usage can become a concern.
 If memory usage becomes high consider using the workflow generator.